-Emergent Arts is excited to partner with the Garland County Library to bring artwork of emerging artists to a larger audience.
-The Art Wall at the Garland County is available to artists and arts groups to display for one to two months at a time.
-For more information on this display opportunity, please inquire here: GCL Art Wall Inquiries
+Emergent Arts is excited to partner with the Garland County Library to bring artwork of emerging artists to a larger audience!
+The Art Wall at the Garland County Library is open to all artists and arts groups as an exhibition space.

 November 15, 2017 to January 15, 2018

 Honold is a native of Germany.
 She immigrated to the United States in 1965 with her husband, Michael, and their two children, and became a U.S. citizen.
 After living in Chicago for 33 years where they owned and operated a manufacturing business, she and her husband retired to Hot Springs in 1998.

 She discovered her love for painting in the spring of 2006, and began her art studies at National Park Community College in Hot Springs with local art instructors Thad Flenniken and Ovita Goolsby.
 She works across a variety of painting media and enjoys painting multiple subjects and scenes.
 Honold often features images of her extensive travels.

 Honold is a member of the Tradition l Art Guild, the Edelweiss German -American Club and the Hostess Bridge Club.